cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 **Premium suite limitations**

 * the websites must be served with Apache web server;
-* the websites must use PHP-FPM handler.
+* the websites must use either php-fpm or lsapi handlers.

 ### Limitations
 There are the following requirements to use AccelerateWP: